 Ampacity is the maximum current, in amperes, that a conductor can carry continuously under the conditions of use without exceeding its temperature rating.
 It can also be described as current-carrying capacity.
 A correction factor is a multiplier that is calculated and used to adjust the amount of energy pushed through a cable based on the amount of heat that is radiated when the cable is conducting energy.
 The National Electrical Code table for Ambient Temperature Correction Factors can provide the appropriate correction factor based on your cable's ambient temperature rating.
 If a cable is used without applying the correction factor, the cable can overheat and fail.

 In order to apply accurate correction factors to the ampacity value of a cable you must understand the application in which the cable will be used.
-This will help you determine the exact correction factor needed.
-Things such as ambient temperature, the number of conductors, reeling applications, and the duty-cycle can require a correction factor.
+This will help you determine the exact ampacity correction factor needed.
+Things such as ambient temperature, the number of conductors, reeling applications, and the duty-cycle can require an ampacity correction factor.

 - Ampacity can be referenced in the National Electrical Code where they list ampacity values based on ambient temperature.
-Should the temperature of the application differ from the referenced ambient temperature, a correction factor is applied to adjust the ampacity.
+Should the temperature of the application differ from the referenced ambient temperature, an ampacity correction factor is applied.